casper-network/docs/source/docs/casper/operators/install-testnet.md

-# Installing a Mainnet Node
+# Installing a Testnet Node

 Ensure the requirements listed in the following sections are met before you start setting up the Mainnet node.